nickbrandt/GitLab/doc/development/transient/prevention-patterns.md

 If your feature requires data from both, ensure that the two have finished loading before working on it.

-### Simulate slower connetions when testing manually
+### Simulate slower connections when testing manually

 Add a network condition template to your browser's dev tools to enable you to toggle between a slow and a fast connection.